 Normally, the onboarding process is a series of screens shown to the user the first time they open your app and that help guide them through the app’s interface and functions.
 They have three main purposes:

-- Collect profile information that can be used to deliver more personalized, relevant and valuable notifications
+Collect profile information that can be used to deliver more personalised, relevant and valuable notifications

 There are three main types of mobile app onboarding, which are: